iCHAIT/moviemon/README.md

 - [ ] Learn about json.dump() json.dumps() json.load() json.loads()

-### Known Issues

-* Should I store JSON in a file, or should we fetch the data on the fly?

-* Valid JSON not getting written into file, currently using hacks by explicitly writing `[`, `]` and truncating a comma at last.
+- [ ] How to take the path to the movies directory?

-* If length of movie title is > 10 then table gets fucked up.
+- [ ] If length of movie title is > 10 then table gets fucked up.

-* Runtime column not getting sorted (just considers the first number for sorting)
+- [ ] Runtime column not getting sorted (just considers the first number for sorting)

-* What about movies that gets guessed incorrectly, eg Oceans Eleven resulting in response="False"

-* In the table some results have attribute as N/A, should it be removed from the table?

 ### Contribute

-Want to report bugs, suggest a new feature, improve something?
-Feel free to open issues or send a pull request.
+Feel free to open issues or send a pull request for any bugs or feature requests :)

 ### License